lingxz/writing-blog/content/post/2013-01-19-equilibrium.md

 once upon a time when you and I talked for hours without pausing for breath in between
 my voice falls soft as you gently catch them
 with awkward laughs and lame returns that trap me
-if it makes you uncomfortable, I won’t even breathe
+if it makes you uncomfortable
+I won’t even breathe
-for the time I spent with you will precipitate as light blue crystals
-dazzling in their pure fragility

 how do I tell myself not to be greedy
 that this is the best we can be